linkorb/ansible-role-shipyard/README.md

 * `shipyard_filename`: Path to your shipyard.yaml file.
 Default: `{{inventory_path}}`/shipyard.yaml`
 * `shipyard_charts_path`: Path to your charts directory.
 Default: `{{inventory_path}}`/shipyard/charts`
 * `shipyard_stacks_path`: Path to your stacks (values.yaml / values.sops.yaml) directory.
 Default: `{{inventory_path}}`/shipyard/stacks`
+* `shipyard_tag`: optionally only deploy stacks with this tag.
+Default: empty

 This will look for the `shipyard.yml` file in the root of the playbook directory, and deploy the stacks defined in there to configured hosts.